 NCCO indexes the full text of books, newspapers, pamphlets, manuscripts, maps, diaries, photographs, statistics, literature, government reports, treaties, and other kinds of documents in both Western and non-Western languages as HTML and PDF, plus some image formats.
-Subject areas include British politics and society, religion, education, international relations, economics, and English, French, and German literature.
-1789-1914.
+Now includes 12 topical areas from literature to science, politics to religion, and maps to photography.
+1789-1925.

 The Nineteenth Century Short Title Catalogue indexes bibliographic records or works published in Britain, its colonies, the U.S., and other works in English or translated into English from elsewhere in the world.
 Records include books and manuscripts, periodicals, directories, and other publications.
 1801-1919.

 Nucleic Acids Abstracts indexes citations and abstracts from journal articles, conference papers, books, dissertations, and patents in the fields of biochemistry, biological sciences, genetics, biotechnology, and bioengineering.
 You can limit to peer-reviewed sources.
 1982-present.